brilacasck/full-compiler/README.md

 # full-compiler
-A flexible and customizable complete compiler with your manual configuration written with java language and javafx library
+A flexible and customizable complete compiler with your manual configuration written with java language and JavaFX library

 ## Documentation
-This project consists of two major sections:
+This project consists of two primary sections:

  - **lexical analysis**
  - **synthesis analysis**

- And at last they have been concatenated.

  ***Note That***

  - This project has been implemented with **java** and **javafx** in **net beans** ide.
- - The **demo** of project is available in exe and jar format. you can download it [here](https://alirezakay.github.io/showcase/term5).
+ - The **demo** of this project is available in exe and jar format. you can download it [here](https://alirezakay.github.io/showcase/term5).
  - This compiler takes two customized **Configuration**.
    - one for lexemes
    - the other for grammars

-So you must first write a config file for lexical analyser and one, for sythesis analyser in the format below:
+So you must first write a config file for lexical analyzer and one, for synthesis analyzer in the format below:

 ### lexeme.conf format